 3.4 a Schedule is a schedule to and is to be treated as part of and to be included in these Terms and Conditions; and : -

 (i) a Clause or paragraph is a reference to a Clause of these Terms and Conditions” (other than the Scedules) or a paragraph in the relevant Schedule.

 (ii) a “ Party “ or “ Parties “ refer to the parties to these Terms and Conditions.

 3.5 The headings used in these Terms and Conditions are for convenience only and shall have no effect upon the interpretation of these Terms and Conditions.
 Words imparting the singular number shall include the plural and male shall include female and vice versa.
 References to any gender shall include the other gender.

 4.1 The Supplier’s employees or agents are not authorised to make any representations concerning the Goods or Services unless confirmed by the Supplier in writing.
 In entering into the Contract the Customer acknowledges that it does not rely on, and waives any claim for breach of, any such representations which are not so confirmed.

 4.2 No variation to these Terms and Conditions shall be binding unless agreed in writing between the authorised representatives of the Customer and the Supplier.

 4.3 Sales literature, price lists and other documents issued by the Supplier in relation to the Goods and Services are subject to alteration without notice and do not constitute offers to sell the Goods which are capable of acceptance.
-No contract for the sale of the Goods and Services shall be binding on the Supplier unless the Supplier has issued a quotation which is expressed to be an offer to sell the Goods and Services or has accepted an order placed by the Customer by whichever is the earlier of:
+No contract for the sale of the Goods and Services shall be binding on the Supplier unless the Supplier has issued a quotation which is has accepted an order placed by the Customer by whichever is the earlier of: